 Job Title: Case Manager

-Department: Social Services
+Department: Social Services Prepared By: Human Resources

-Reports To: Supervisor of Case Management
+Reports To: Case Management Supervisor Date Prepared: April 2023

-FSLA Status: Exempt
+FSLA Status: Non-Exempt, Full-time

 Essential Duties & Responsibilities: The duties and responsibilities of this position shall include, but are not limited to the following.
 Other duties and responsibilities may be assigned as needed by the Council.

-- Assists in maintaining records of the disbursement of all check requests, vouchers, bus tickets and any other form of financial aid for clients on caseload by using the client database and developing monthly activity reports.
+- Assist in maintaining records of the disbursement of all check requests, vouchers, bus tickets and any other form of financial aid for clients on caseload by using the client database and developing monthly activity reports.

 Computer proficiency using Microsoft Office software is required.
 Familiarity with client-based software and email communications will be essential to regular communications and reporting.